This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 The ADA rule also requires that employers give participating employees a notice that tells them what information will be collected as part of the wellness program, with whom it will be shared and for what purpose, the limits on disclosure, and the way information will be kept confidential.

 The GINA rule includes a requirement that statutory notice and consent provisions for health and genetic services be provided to employees and their family members.

 The interpretive guidance published along with the final ADA rule and the preamble to the GINA final rule identify some best practices for ensuring confidentiality, such as:

 Some of the provisions in the Equal Employment Opportunity Commission’s (EEOC’s) new final rules are likely to end up in court and the EEOC may not always prevail.

-For instance, in January 2016 a federal district court in Wisconsin dismissed an EEOC lawsuit against an employer’s alleged “involuntary” wellness plan and held that the plan did not violate the Americans with Disabilities Act, as the EEOC contended.
+For instance, in January 2016 the federal district court for the western district in Wisconsin dismissed an EEOC lawsuit against an employer’s alleged “involuntary” wellness plan and held that the plan did not violate the Americans with Disabilities Act, as the EEOC contended.
 In the case,

 EEOC v.
 Flambeau Inc., the district court held that an employer can require workers to undergo health screenings as a condition for receiving employer-provided health coverage.
 The court agreed with the company’s stance that its wellness exams fell under the ADA’s safe harbor.